rtoal/plang-glossary/README.md

 A macro whose expansion will not capture identifiers.

 ### Identifier
-A name for an entity (variable, constant, function, type, etc.) in a program
+A name for an entity (variable, constant, function, type, etc.) in a program.
+(The set of identifiers allowed in a particular programming language often excludes the so-called **reserved words** or **keywords**.)

 ### Immutable
 The quality of an entity whose state may not change.